 We use the Lumenis M22 IPL Laser to treat over thirty skin conditions including stretch marks, acne, “spider veins”, age spots, and rosacea on the face, neck, chest, hands and legs (for varicose veins).
 The M22 combines the best IPL technology with the most effective laser system for the shortest treatments times and quickest post-procedure recovery times.
 Whatever the treatment goals may be, our expert practitioners apply their years of experience to achieve optimal results.

 What is Intense Pulsed Light?

-IPL is a non-ablative (skin tissue is not destroyed) treatment which delivers high-intensity light into the deeper layers of the skin to improve fine lines and wrinkles, reduce vascular lesions, redness, broken capillaries, and sun spots.
-(Non-ablative means heat is generated below the skin without injuring the skin’s surface.)
-The wavelength and range of the light emitted during the treatment is adjusted to accommodate your specific skin needs and concerns.
-Also known as photorejuvenation or a photofacial, the IPL laser emits intense, visible pulses of light onto a targeted area without damaging the surrounding skin.
+IPL is a non-ablative (skin tissue is not destroyed) treatment which delivers targeted, high-intensity, visible pulses of light into the deeper layers of the skin.
+The wavelength and range of the light emitted during the treatment is adjusted to accommodate your specific skin needs and concerns, without damaging surrounding skin.
 When the light energy is absorbed by melanin (responsible for skin pigment) and hemoglobin (red blood cells in the blood vessels), these structures become damaged and are absorbed by the body or brought to the surface of the skin where they will slough off in a few days to a week.

 While some results will be visible after one session, a series of three to five treatments is typically recommended for optimal results.
 Due to its non-invasive nature, there is less downtime than other types of laser treatments and so can be repeated around once a month, or as advised by your practitioner.